FlorianLatapie/PNS-SI4-S7_MwSOC_VOD/README.md

 1. run `main.Main.main(String[] args);` from Server_VOD, Usage : `java -jar Server_VOD.jar <port>`
 2. run `main.Main.main(String[] args);` from Client_VOD, Usage : `java -jar Client_VOD.jar <ip> <port>`

+## Using the software
+Server side :
+- Just run it, nothing else

+Client side :
+- Run
+- Log in or create a new account
+- The film catalog is displayed
+- Enter the number of the movie that you want to play using the number in front of the movie name
+- You will revcieve the bill
+- You can watch another movie by typing again its number or type 0 to quit
+- Type yes to confirm

 ## Implemented bonus tasks
 - [x] Catch and manage connection exceptions (write a message in the client console and asks the user to re-enter the credentials, both for sign in and login)
 - [x] save credentials in a file (server-side) and read that file whenever the server is launched, so you could stop and restart your server without losing data.